OJKV/pythonPortfolio/README.md

 # pythonPortfolio

-Учебное веб-приложение, "Portfolio" - страница с информацией о вымышленном разработчике,
-с описанием его работ, ссылками на LinkedIn и другие соцсети. Также присутствует
-Написано на Django
+Sample web application, "Portfolio" - fictitious developer information page, with a description of his work, links to LinkedIn and other social networks.
+Also present Written in Django